 I have also participated in Tai Chi Chuan push hands tournaments in the U.S. and Taiwan.
 I have won or placed in most of these.
 Most notable was the Taste of China Tournament held in Winchester, Virginia, where I won the Push Hands Grand Championship in 1988 and 1990.

 Of important value has been the multi-level lesson of winning and success, and also learning the multi-level lesson of losing and non-success.

-With deep Appreciation and Gratitude I continue to train with my teacher, Laoshi Ben Lo, working with my continually developing and changing self, and with my beloved students whom I feel so thankful to have, and with my larger Tai Chi Chuan community, nationally and internationally.
+With deep Appreciation and Gratitude I continued to train with my teacher, Laoshi Ben Lo until he passed in October 2018.
+Throughout more than four decades training with Laoshi Lo — and beyond — I have committed to working with my continually developing and changing self, with my beloved students who I feel so thankful to have, and with my Tai Chi classmates and the larger Tai Chi Chuan community, nationally and internationally.